TeamREPENTOGON/REPENTOGON/documentation/docs/Game.md

 ___
 ### Get·Current·Color·Modifier () {: aria-label='Functions' }
 #### [ColorModifier](ColorModifier.md) GetCurrentColorModifier ( ) {: .copyable aria-label='Functions' }
+Gets a copy of the color correction introduced in Repentance.
+This stores the raw values currently being used (which can be affected by items such as Astral Projection) and not what the room is set to use (see [FXParams.ColorModifier](FXParams.md#colormodifier) for this).

 ___
 ### Get·Debug·Flags () {: aria-label='Functions' }